CoIRL-AD: Collaborative-Competitive Imitation-Reinforcement Learning in Latent World Models for Autonomous Driving: Step-aware Reinforcement Learning

+This work aims to advance the field of end-to-end autonomous driving by proposing a framework that integrates imitation learning and reinforcement learning into offline training without relying on external simulators.
+The techniques proposed are general-purpose and may find application in broader embodied AI settings.

-\subsection{Step-aware Reinforcement Learning}
+\section{Step-aware Reinforcement Learning}

-When the RL Actor explore, it samples action sequence from $n$ policies (see Eq. \ref{eq:sample_trajs}).
-The problem is, as we model each action in the action sequence separately, when sample an action sequence, the actions are actually sampled independently from different Gaussian distribution.
-When we use the sampled action sequence $\tau_a^{(g)}$ to calculate the position sequence $\tau_{pos}^{(g)}$, the trajectory is unstable and not smooth.
-That means in exploration, the RL Actor's driving trajectories is possibly do not satisfy some kinematic characteristics.
-Below we visualize the comparison of naive group sampling and our step aware method: Fig. \ref{fig:sampling_straight} (straight), Fig. \ref{fig:sampling_left} (left turn), Fig. \ref{fig:sampling_right} (right turn).
-Our goal is to let the RL Actor output reasonable driving trajectories, and simply use group sampling here is inefficient (there is no need to explore some unreasonable trajectories), so in implementation we use step aware mechanism.
+When the RL actor explores, it samples an action sequence from $n$ policies (see Eq.~\ref{eq:sample_trajs}).
+Since each action is modeled separately, naively sampling a full sequence draws actions independently from different Gaussian distributions.
+When the sampled sequence $\tau_a^{(g)}$ is accumulated into the position sequence $\tau_{pos}^{(g)}$, the resulting trajectory can become unstable or unsmooth, and may violate basic kinematic regularities.
+We visualize the comparison between naive group sampling and our step-aware method in Fig.~\ref{fig:sampling_straight} (straight driving), Fig.~\ref{fig:sampling_left} (left turn), and Fig.~\ref{fig:sampling_right} (right turn).
+The goal is to let the RL actor explore reasonable driving trajectories; directly exploring many unrealistic trajectories is inefficient, so we adopt a step-aware sampling mechanism.

-More specifically, via group sampling, we actually get $G$ samples for each action in the action sequence.
-The idea is, we decoupled the exploration in to each step, i.e. we do not sample $n$ actions from different policies, we ensure that only one action will be sampled in each exploration, and for the resting $n-1$ actions in the same exploration, we simply use the mode action (the expectation $E[\pi_i]$ in gaussian actually).
-The process is visualized in Fig below.
-We formulate our methods in Alo \ref{alg:step_aware_rl}.
+More specifically, group sampling produces $G$ samples for each action in the action sequence.
+We decouple exploration by step: instead of sampling all $n$ actions simultaneously, each exploration samples only one action while setting the remaining $n-1$ actions to the mode of their corresponding policies, i.e., the Gaussian expectation $E[\pi_i]$.
+The process is visualized below and formalized in Algorithm~\ref{alg:step_aware_rl}.